ivan954/LoginAndCRUD/README.md

+to run the app
+install packaages in root and client:
+1: npm i
+2: cd frontend
+3: npm i

-create .env file and add:
+4: create .env file in root
+and add:

-NODE_ENV = development
+NODE_ENV = 'development'
 PORT = 5000

-create .env file in frontend and add:
+5: create .env file in frontend and add:
 REACT_APP_PORT = 5000

 users are in backend/data/users.js